racket/racket/racket/src/README.txt

    If you change the expander, run `zuo` in its directory to generate the "startup.inc" file that holds the expander's implementation for Racket BC.
 Also, run `zuo` in "cs" to rebuild expanded libraries for Racket CS.
-(See "Make vesus Zuo" above for information on running `zuo`.)
+(See "Make versus Zuo" above for information on running `zuo`.)

  * "rktio" --- portability layer for low-level I/O